Changes to the KGS Western Kentucky Office Oil and Gas Records

 Viewing remaining records/requesting scans:

 If you are interested in a well or set of wells from the Henderson collection not yet in the KGS database, KGS staff will retrieve, examine, scan, and make available on the KGS website within a reasonable time frame.
 Our goal will be to have the data available in one working day or less from the time we receive your request.
 Please read the KGS e-log and document scanning policy for more information and limitations.
-A form will be available shortly to request scanning.

 These remaining records can also be physically examined at the KGS Well Sample and Core library in Lexington by appointment.